 How To Care For Heather:

 Heathers are easy to care for and they provide you with a long flowering period.
 They require little or no feeding, just water to keep them moist.
+If needed, apply a dressing of fertiliser in March and May to encourage new growth.
 Once they flower, trim them lightly.